cbworden/shake-doc/technical_guide.rst

 As part of the original implementation of ShakeMap, :ref:`Wald, et al. \(1999a\) <wald1999a>` developed a color scale to represent expected intensities over the mapped area.
-This scale gives users an easy to understand, intuitive depiction of the ground shaking for a given earthquake.
+This scale gives users an easy---to---understand, intuitive depiction of the ground shaking for a given earthquake.
 By mapping intensity to color, we also make the hardest-hit areas stand out for emergency responders and members of the media.
 Along with the color scale, we developed simplified two-word descriptions of the felt intensity as well as the likely damage.
+These abridged two-word descriptions are not meant to replace more comprehensive descriptions provided in the MMI (e.g., :ref:`Dewey et al., 2000 <dewey2000>`; :ref:`Dewey et al., 1995<dewey1995>`), or EMS-98 (:ref:`Grunthal et al., 1998<grunthal1998>`) scales.

 By relating recorded peak ground-motions to Modified Mercalli Intensities, we can generate instrumental intensities within a few minutes of an earthquake.
 In the current